oishiso/BLOsc4SectionsForMax/ReadMe.txt

 Activate a section by giving non-zero value to both Lowest or Highest Harmonic Index.
 Deactivate a section by giving “0” to either Lowest or Highest Harmonic Index.

-Parameter “Spread Value” corresponds to the power value described in the section 5.1 of our paper (“Raising power in the time domain”)
+Parameter “Spread Value” corresponds to the power value described in the section 5.1 of our ICMC paper (“Raising power in the time domain”)
 There is also a parameter “Spread Compensation” to determine if frequency shifter is applied to compensate the side effect of raising power.
 When “Spread Compensation” is On (by giving non-zero value), the frequency of lowest harmonic of a section stays same no matter how we change “Spread Value”.
 If “Spread Compensation” is Off, the frequency of lowest harmonic of a section is dependent on “Spread Value”.

 The object has both real (cosine-sum) output and imaginary (sine-sum) output from two outlets.
 In the demo patch, you can see the waveform from both outlets by checking “Scope On” box.